LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 Update 2023/12/18: If you are reading this now, please refrain from DMing me and providing suggestions.
 While I appreciate your willingness to help, I find myself a bit overwhelmed at the moment.

-If you're looking for tech-related content, this article is not what you're seeking.
+If you're looking for tech-related content, this article is not what you seek.
 There's no tech information here, so feel free to stop reading.
 I just share my pain here because it's too painful to bear the weight alone.

 ## 2021 Summer Fiasco